ramirezp6856/webpack-3-from-scratch/webpack-deep-dive/README.md

 ## Path configuration
 Add path key to specify where the bundle will end up.
+It needs to be an absolute path so we use the function resolve.

 `webpack.config.babel.js`
 ~~~~